howerj/httpc/readme.md

 	License:    The Unlicense
 	Repository: <https://github.com/howerj/httpc>

 This library implements a small HTTP(S) client that can be used for downloading files and firmware on an embedded platform.
 The demonstration code targets [linux][] and [windows][] platforms.

 The non-portable code for dealing with the [socket][] and [SSL/TLS][] layers must be provided by the user and are not contained within the HTTPC library.
 [SSL/TLS][] support is entirely optional.
-The dependency on the C standard library is minimal and the allocator used by the HTTPC library can be provided by the user to aid in porting.
+The dependency on the C standard library is minimal (mostly string functions) and the allocator used by the HTTPC library can be provided by the user to aid in porting.
 The data is passed to a user supplied callback.

 The library implements a retry mechanism and enough of [HTTP 1.1][] to allow partially downloaded files to be resumed.
 This allows for a more reliable file transfer over a bad network connection than [HTTP 1.0][] allows.
 A simple [HTTP 1.0][] client is almost trivial to implement, however it is not very reliable.
 Only certain operations are retried in full with a resume ("GET"/"HEAD"), others are not retried if a negative response is received